tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **How did this roster happen?** Ah yes, the current reigning TI champio-- <span style="font-size: 42px"><b>IS THAT TOPSON?</b> <img class="batchest" title="HECKIN' LOVE TOPSON" src="./../../../img/ti12teams/batchest.png"></span>

-Yes, but quell your excitement.
-The main reason Topson is here is because Tundra, specifically Saksa, had a pretty rough year and was mysteriously missing from a handful of events before finally [deciding to go public](https://twitter.com/Saksadota/status/1682719745110310912) that he's been struggling with anxiety, sleep, and mental health.
+Yes, but show some decorum.
+The main reason Topson is here is because Tundra, specifically Saksa, had a pretty rough year and was mysteriously missing from a handful of events before publicly [opening up](https://twitter.com/Saksadota/status/1682719745110310912) that he's been struggling with anxiety, sleep, and mental health.
 Even TI winners are human.

 In the eleventh hour, Topson, who had spent most of his year farting around on the meme-but-jk-not-really-meme team Old G, was called up to bat moving Nine to 4 position duties.
 You couldn't pay me enough to cover all the Old G drama this year.